TSM-Pose: Topology-Aware Learning with Semantic Mamba for Category-Level Object Pose Estimation: Method

 \paragraph{Semantic Injection.} To address the loss of inherent semantic context in point features, we inject category semantics into the keypoint sequence to augment local keypoints with semantic information, which enables category-level semantics to be progressively propagated along the keypoint sequence, allowing subsequent Mamba networks to perform global modeling conditioned on prior semantic information.
 Furthermore, we encode the category semantics into an independent global semantic token and place it at the beginning of the sequence to provide a stable semantic anchor: \(\mathbf{c}=\mathbf{MLP}(\mathrm{CAT}_n),\quad n\in[0,5], \tilde{\mathcal{H}}_{kpt}=\big[\mathbf{c};\mathbf{h}_1;\mathbf{h}_2;\ldots;\mathbf{h}_{N_k}\big]\in\mathbb{R}^{(N_k+1)\times d}.\) Subsequently, we input the sequence $\tilde{\mathcal{H}}_{kpt}$ into TwinMamba for global modeling.

 \paragraph{TwinMamba Block.} Since sparse keypoints constitute a high-level abstraction of object geometry, effectively capturing their intricate spatial dependencies is crucial.
-To fully exploit this relational potential, we orchestrate a TwinMamba module to achieve global modeling of keypoints.
+To fully leverage this relational modeling potential, following previous Mamba-based works~\cite{han2024mamba3d,zhang2025instance}, we employ a TwinMamba module to implement global keypoint modeling.

-To alleviate the model's over-reliance on serialization order, we constructed two sequence branches based on complementary feature modeling.
-Specifically, one branch models keypoints along the original Hilbert curve sequence, while the other branch, preserving the keypoint order, uses a channel flipping (CF) operation to construct a symmetrical modeling path along the feature dimension.
-The CF operation constructs a symmetric modeling path without altering the token order.
-Given a keypoint feature vector
+To alleviate the model's over-reliance on serialization order, we construct two complementary sequence branches.
+Specifically, one branch models keypoints along the original Hilbert curve sequence, while the other branch first applies a channel flipping (CF) operation while preserving the keypoint order, and then feeds the flipped features into a complete Mamba block for modeling.
+In this way, a symmetric modeling path is constructed along the feature dimension.
+Given a keypoint feature vector:

 CF performs a channel-wise reversal:

 We can uniformly express the two branches as:

 Subsequently, we input the two sequences into a parameter-shared Mamba module for global modeling.
 Finally, we fuse the two branch outputs at the token level, followed by feature refinement through residual connections: